ShunSakurai/easy_paste/README.md

 ## Description
 You don't have to manually add up the number of words for creating quotes anymore.
 This tool generates easy-to-paste tables for quotes from the analysis exported from memoQ.

-You can also calculate the weighted words and the translation and proofreading time for the files. memoQ now [tells us the weighted words](https://www.memoq.com/memoq-build-june), but this tool is still useful in that it provides the estimated time.
+You can also calculate the weighted words and the translation and proofreading time for the files. memoQ now [tells us the weighted words](https://www.memoq.com/memoq-build-june), but this tool is still useful in that it can calculated the weighted words for sliced files, and it can provide the estimated time.

 This program is coded in Python with tkinter and is distributed in .exe format through [py2exe](http://www.py2exe.org/).